Being Induced because you are “Over Due”?

-Inductions are not without risk, so it is really important that you make the decision to be induced an informed evidence-based one.
-And think about what is best for YOU and YOUR baby.
+Inductions are not without risk, so you must make the decision to be induced an informed evidence-based one.

 Have you asked yourself: “What is a ‘normal’ length of pregnancy and what is ‘normal’ for me?”